- Chapter #1: Initial setup

 - Get a quick overview of all the gacha machine, with locations where they are rezzed, total number of plays and total profit;

-- Delete a specific machine or multiple machines at once, including all the transactions performed;
+- Rename, delete a specific machine or multiple machines at once, including all the transactions performed;

 - See the transactions list for any gacha machine, including player name, play cost, item won, item’s category, play date-time;

-- Create events and assign them to the machines;
+- Create events and rounds and assign them to the machines;

 - Create presets and assign them to the machines;